chylli/perl-App-Config/README.md

 ## chronicle\_reader

-The chronicle store that configurations can be fetch from it
+The chronicle store that configurations can be fetch from it.
+It should be an instance of [Data::Chronicle::Reader](https://metacpan.org/pod/Data::Chronicle::Reader).

 ## chronicle\_reader

-The chronicle store that configurations can be stored into it
+The chronicle store that updated configurations can be stored into it.
+It should be an instance of [Data::Chronicle::Writer](https://metacpan.org/pod/Data::Chronicle::Writer).

 ## check\_for\_update